Rakeshmonkee/DMA/How to Flash/readme.md

 3. In the drop-down menu, select your device, which should be RS232 +HS(Interface 0)
 4. Click on reinstall driver.
 This should replace the FTDI Bus Driver with WinUSB

-Let the driver install.
-No restart is required.
+Let the driver install it.
+You don't need to restart.

 ##### Open OCD and Flash_Screamer
-1. Unzip both of the folders and place them onto your Desktop.
+1. Unzip both of the folders and place them on your Desktop.
 There should be the OpenOCD and flash_screamer folder on your Desktop.
-2. With the .bin (Firmware) file you have, place this inside of the flash_screamer folder.
+2. With your .bin (Firmware) file, place this inside the flash_screamer folder.

 ##### Flashing Firmware